xMoutaz/react-crud/README.md

 ### Context

-We have a web-application where our admins can see/review/manage users.
+We have a web application where our admins can see/review/manage users.

 ### Challenge

-Our customer-success department are missing functionality to group users based on their skills.
+Our customer-success department is missing functionality to group users based on their skills.

 ### User story

-- As CS-manager, I want to **attach skills to users**, so I can easily **filter list of users by skill**.
+- As CS-manager, I want to **attach skills to users**, so I can easily **filter the list of users by skill**.

 ### Acceptance criteria (happy flow)

-1. I choose user
+1. I choose a user
 2. I attach skill "javascript" to the user
-3. I filter list of users by skill "javascript"
+3. I filter the list of users by skill "javascript"
-4. I see result 1 row with user from 2nd step
+4. I see result 1 row with the user from 2nd step

 ## Setup & run project